samurai-dev-pokemon/Samurai-anime-beta/README.md

 ## ✨ What is Samurai Anime?

-AniVault is a fast, clean, good-looking home for watching anime.
+Samurai Anime is a fast, clean, good-looking home for watching anime.
 No pop-up ads, no shady redirects, no clutter — just search for a show, click play, and go.
 Built to feel like a proper streaming platform: a cinematic home page, detailed anime pages, a real video player with sub/dub switching, and smart